The Openbridge Amazon Seller Central data connector allows you to tap into inventory, order, returns, and a host of other information.

 Password: (will be sent separately)

 Once you log in, you will see your account info in the top nav.
 This tells you that the system has logged you in.
 It will also display some new navigational elements for management and setup.
-If you click “Manage” you will see a collection of options.
+If you click “Sources” you will see a collection of options.
 Select any of the Amazon Seller Central (MWS) data connectors.

 Step 3: Activation Amazon Seller Central Data Connector